-Directives Description port The Port number on which the service will listen. allow Names a domain or ip address that is allowed access.: 198. or 127.0.0.1 network Values can be "public", "network" or "private".
+Directives Description port The Port number on which the service will listen. allow Names a domain or IP address that is allowed access: 198. or 127.0.0.1 network Values can be "public", "network" or "private". • Use "private" when allow directives • Use "private" when allow directives specify one or more single IP addresses

-Use "private" when allow directives specify one or more single ip addresses.
-Use "network" when allow directives specify a wildcard domain: 198 Use "public" to allow all clients. database Names the full physical file path of a Codeminer database on the server.
+Use "network" when allow directives specify a wildcard domain: 198 Use "public" to allow all clients database Names the full physical file path of a Code Miner database on the server.